 Rebecca Jones is a Senior Lecturer in Health at The Open University, UK.
 She researches ageing, sexuality across the life course and especially sexuality in later life.

-Introduction ~ Andrew King, Kathryn Almack and Rebecca Jones;
+Introduction: intersections of ageing, gender and sexualities ~ Andrew King, Kathryn Almack and Rebecca L. Jones;

 The queer subject of ‘getting on’ ~ Yvette Taylor;

-Issues of power and habitus during life history interviews ~ Elham Ahmini;
+Insider or outsider?
+Issues of power and habitus during life history interviews with menopausal Iranian women ~ Elham Amini;

 Sexual expression and sexual practices in long-term residential facilities for older people ~ Feliciano Villar;

-Health and well-being of lesbians and gay men in later life ~ Mark Hughes;
+Health and well-being of lesbians, gay men and bisexual people in later life: examining the commonalities and differences from quantitative research ~ Mark Hughes;

-Intersecting masculinity, age and sexuality in the Viagra era ~ Raffaella Ferrero Camoletto and Chiara Bertone;
+Questioning the sexy oldie: masculinity, age and sexuality in the Viagra era ~ Raffaella Ferrero Camoletto;

 Intersecting identities of age, gender and sexual orientation in gay and bisexual men’s narratives of prostate cancer ~ Julie Fish.